 For example, if your plan proposes to pay unsecured creditors at 100%, then all claims will be paid in full unless you object to them.
-If your plan proposes to pay unsecured creditors 50%, then administrative, priority and secured claims will be paid in full as filed or as provided for in the plan.
+If your plan proposes to pay unsecured creditors 50%, then administrative, priority and secured claims will be paid in full as filed or as provided for in the plan for administrative and secured claims.
 Unsecured claims will be paid 50% of the filed claim.
 If an unsecured creditor files a claim for \$100, they will be paid \$50 under such a plan.

-What is a base, what is a percentage, and which one controls in my case?: A chapter 13 plan which proposes to pay unsecured creditors in full can be of any term (i.e., from 6 months to 60 months, the six months minimum is to allow the governmental bar date to pass).
+What is a base, what is a percentage, and which one controls in my case?: A chapter 13 plan which proposes to pay unsecured creditors in full can be of any term (i.e., from 36 months to 60 months).
 Depending on your gross income for the six months immediately preceding the filing of your case, you will be classified as either a below or above median income debtor.
 Above median income debtors must propose a 60- months plan if they do not propose to pay unsecured creditors in full.
 Below median income debtors must propose a plan that is at least 36 months in length.
 The base amount is simply the monthly plan payment multiplied by the number of months the plan is proposed for.
 So if a plan proposes to pay \$600 per month for 40 months, the base amount for that plan is \$24,000.